frida/frida-rust/README.md

 ## Install

-- Build Frida, or download the devkit for your system
+- Build Frida, or download the devkits for your system
 - For crate installation:
-    - Move the devkit into `rustc-link-search`, e.g.: `/usr/local/{include, lib}` on Unix
+    - Move the frida-gum and frida-core devkits into `rustc-link-search`, e.g.: `/usr/local/{include, lib}` on Unix
 - For local development:
-    - Move the devkit into `frida-gum-sys` and `cargo build` in the root
+    - Move the frida-gum devkit into `frida-gum-sys`, and the frida-core devkit into `frida-sys` and `cargo build` in the root

 ## Progress